Opened 10 years ago

 yes, it works in Dymola.

-• Owner changed from somebody to wbraun
+Owner: changed from somebody to Willi Braun

 Willi, can you have a look?